chaudhary1337/Operating-Systems-Networks/2. AntiqSH/README.md

 - for replay command
     - interval range is 1 to 10 and period range is 1 to 10
-    - max command len inside replay is max input length (given in pt3 above) All these assumptions can be changed in the "all.h" header file
+    - max command len inside replay is max input length (given in pt3 above)
+- baywatch follows same interval range for replay, 1 to 10 All these assumptions can be changed in the "all.h" header file

 ## Resources